 Transient incontinence affects roughly one-third (⅓) of the population that lives at home and more than 50% of patients in hospitals or long term care facilities.

 Table of Contents

 What causes transient incontinence?

 Pretty much any illness or condition can cause some incontinence issues, especially in someone who has had incontinence symptoms in the past.
 Healthcare workers use the acronym DIAPPERS to help outline the usual culprits that cause transient incontinence.

-- Infection - Urinary tract or kidney infections can cause extra pressure and irritation to the bladder making it difficult to hold back urine.
+- Infection (Urinary Tract) - Urinary tract infections or kidney infections can cause extra pressure and irritation to the bladder making it difficult to hold back urine.
 An infection of the gastrointestinal tract causing diarrhea may lead to fecal incontinence.